GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

 ```
 root@<containerid> is now exit.
 And you are back to your local computer.

-- Save and upload the docker image.
+- Now, lets commit (save) the <containerid> to our docker registry and upload it there.
-An example image name could be: kubran/bcftools:v1.17
+(An example image name could be: kubran/bcftools:v1.17)

+Prepare your own credentials:
 ```
 docker commit <containerid> <docker_name>/imagename:version_tag
 ```

-- Push the image to Dockerhub:
+- Push the image to Dockerhub registry when the commit is done:

 ```
 docker push <docker_name>/imagename:version_tag
 ```

+- Singularity is another containerization platform that you can use instead of docker.
+Docker images can quickly be converted into singularity.
+It is also possible to use docker-converted singularity images directly by nextflow as follows:

+singularity_image = docker://<docker_name>/imagename:version_tag

 ### 4. Getting familiar with **Nextflow** and **nf-core**